IgnisDa/ryot/docs/content/guides/exporting.md

 Users can export either their entire data or individual parts of it.

 To start, login to your Ryot instance and go to the "Imports and Exports" section in the "Settings" section.
-Then, generate a new auth token.
+Select the "Export" tab and then generate a new auth token.

 The base endpoint is `/export/<type>`.
 So requests will look like: